mikejlong60/lens-workshop/MikePresentation.md

 This course consists of six modules which you should master in the following order:

 ## Course Modules
-1. [Lenses](./src/main/scala/lensworkshop/lense/README.md) - A Lens is a construct that lets you descend deeply into a Product structure (e.g. Tuple, Case class, HList, Map) and replace part of it in a pure way.
+1. [Lenses](./src/main/scala/lensworkshop/lense/README.md) - A Lens is an optic that lets you descend deeply into a Product structure (e.g. Tuple, Case class, HList, Map) and replace part of it in a pure way.
 1. [Isomorphisms(Iso)](./src/test/scala/lensworkshop/iso/README.md)  - An Iso is an optic which converts elements of type S into elements of type A without loss
 1. [Prisms](./src/test/scala/lensworkshop/prism/README.md) - A Prism is an optic that you can use to select a piece of a sum (co-product) type.
 Examples from Scala include a sealed trait, a Try, an Either, an Enum
-1. [Traversals](./src/test/scala/lensworkshop/traversal/README.md)  - A Traversal is a type of lens that has 0 to n targets, allowing you to focus from a type S into 0 to n values of type A.
+1. [Traversals](./src/test/scala/lensworkshop/traversal/README.md)  - A Traversal is a type of optic that has 0 to n targets, allowing you to focus from a type S into 0 to n values of type A.
 1. [Folds](./src/test/scala/lensworkshop/fold/README.md) - Traversables are also Folds.
 In combination with a Monoid they allow you to crush/reduce ... the elements in a traversal
 1. [Case Study](./src/main/scala/lensworkshop/casestudy/filterlanguage/README.md) - This case study is an abstract filtering language.
 The requirement driving its design is that there is a data structure, a Tweet, that resides in many places,  in a relational database,  in a stream, in Cassandra, in an Elastic Search index, etc.  And